zodac/folding-stats/README.md

-# Still a work in progress!
+# README still a work in progress!

 # Folding Stats